Where are the best beaches of Aruba?

 Voted one of the 10 best beaches in the world by Travel and Leisure magazine, Eagle beach is across the road from the "La Cabana Resort".

 Watersports are offered by the hotels along the beach.
 It is clean and wide and you can walk for a long time as it is the longest of all the beaches of Aruba.
 Facilities are available at the hotels and there are shaded picnic areas.
-Palm trees and huts will provide some shade.
+Palm trees and huts provide some shade.

 Located in the 'lowrise hotels' area, it is about 10 minutes by taxi which would cost $10.00 each way per taxi (not per person).
 It is wider, less crowded than Palm Beach but the surf is not as calm as Palm Beach.
 We'll have to visit this beach on our next trip and see for ourselves.